wangyufei1989/MRST-HYD/README.md

 MRST-HYD is handy, and no explicit operation is needed to install MRST-HYD.
 One only need to go into folder 'MRST-HYD/benchmarks and examples
 /' and find the example file and run it.

+**Quick start**

+* Go to the folder 'MRST-HYD/benchmarks and examples/benchmark_against_Geoxim/'
+* Run the Matlab script 'benchmark_against_geoxim.m

+Optional
+*  Modify the parameters in the 'benchmark_against_geoxim.m'

+*  For more details go to paper Wang et al [2023]

 **Example simulations**

 We offer four example simulations to help users to learn to use MRST-HYD.
-These for examples are listed in the folder called 'benchmarks and examples'.
-For instance, one can go to 'MRST-HYD/benchmarks and examples
+These four examples are listed in the folder called 'benchmarks and examples'.
+For instance, one goes to 'MRST-HYD/benchmarks and examples
 /benchmark_against_Geoxim/' and run the file 'benchmark_against_geoxim.m'; the user can simulate their own case by modifying the parameters in the 'benchmark_against_geoxim.m'.
 For more details go to paper Wang et al [2023]

 ![plot](./benchmarks and examples/benchmark_against_Geoxim/BENCH_geoxim.jpg?raw=true)